What I Learned From One Year of Anonymous Blogging

 And hey, it makes for a great story, right?!

-But if you are on the fence as to whether or not you should blog anonymously, be aware of some of these details.
+But if you are on the fence as to whether or not you should start a blog anonymously, be aware of some of these details.
 Knowing them ahead of time may allow you to avoid some future backtracking or grief.

 Do I Regret Blogging Anonymously?